silas/swagger-framework/README.md

 Declares an Operation using the [Swagger Operation Object](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md#523-operation-object) specification.

 <a name="request-handler"/>
-### Callback: Request Handler
+### Request Handler

 The [Operation](#operation) class takes a callback that will be called when an HTTP request matches the declared API, Resource, Operation, and passes all validation checks.

 This function has an Express-style signature (`function(req, res, next)`) where `req` and `res` are standard Node [http](http://nodejs.org/api/http.html) objects (or whatever your framework passes it). `next` is a callback that can be called to skip the current handler, or with an `Error` parameter to stop execution and activate the error handler.
 If you're using a framework (i.e. Express) that supports `next` then calls will proprogate back to the framework.

 <a name="sf"/>
-### sf
+### req.sf and res.sf

-Swagger Framework attaches an `sf` object to `req` and `res` instances.
-It is used to pass state between Swagger Framework middleware and includes helper functions.
+This object is attached to the `req` and `res` instances.
+It is used to pass state between middleware and includes helper functions.

 <a name="sf-accept"/>
 #### sf.accept

+This is an instantiated [Accepts](https://github.com/expressjs/accepts#api) class.

 <a name="sf-body"/>
 #### sf.body